ZivaCare/zivacare-client/README.md

-Zivacare Client
+Ziva Care Client
 ===

-An npm module that provides an easy way to make GET/POST requests to the Zivacare API.
+An npm module that provides an easy way to make GET/POST requests to the Ziva Care API.

 License
 ==

 MIT License

-Copyright (c) 2018 Stefan Cosma
+Copyright (c) 2018 SC Ropardo SRL

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal